saucecontrol/PhotoSauce/doc/main.md

 Suppose you have an input image with dimensions of 640x480 and you set the Width and Height of the output image to 100x100.
 `Crop` will produce an output image of 100x100, preserving the aspect ratio of the input image by cropping from the sides of the image.
 By default, this will crop evenly from the left and right.
 You can change that behavior by changing the [Anchor](#anchor-cropanchor) value.
-`Max` will produce an output image of 100x75, preserving the aspect ratio of the input image by contstraining the dimensions of the output image.
+`Max` will produce an output image of 100x75, preserving the aspect ratio of the input image by constraining the dimensions of the output image.
 `Stretch` will produce an output image of 100x100 that is squished horizontally.

 When using `Crop` mode, you may also choose to specify only one of the Width or Height.
-In this case, and the undefined dimension will be set automatically to preserve the source image's aspect ratio after taking the Crop setting into account.
+In this case, the undefined dimension will be set automatically to preserve the source image's aspect ratio after taking the Crop setting into account.
 Again, using a 640x480 input image as an example, you can expect the following:

 Width=100 with the default values Height=0/Crop=Rectangle.Empty will result in an output image of 100x75 with no cropping.